Research Projects

 IC2S2 2021, with Yutao Chen, Deblina Mukherjee, and James Evans

 Collected from over 28,000,000 repositories on Github, we built a training dataset, designed an evaluation suite (based on practical downstream tasks), and trained a set of baseline models for representing Github repositories.
-Also see work on Java vs. Python, in submission at CSCW 2022.

 Other Work